Guared4/vpn/README.md

 For some fields there will be a default value,
 If you enter '.', the field will be left blank.
 -----
-Common Name (eg: your user, host, or server name) [Easy-RSA CA]:otus-hw
+Common Name (eg: your user, host, or server name) [Easy-RSA CA]:otus-vpn

 CA creation complete and you may now import and sign cert requests.
 Your new CA certificate file for publishing is at: